 Anxiety takes many forms.
 It may be recurring, obsessive thoughts, continuing worries and real or imagined potential happenings, panic attacks, or phobias of differing kinds.
 That is the basic list, but there are many other things which could manifest themselves by anxiety.
 However, if you are suffering from some kind of continuing or recurring anxiety, it should be reassuring to know that these forms of anxiety can be effectively treated by psychological counseling.
 Psychotherapy focuses on the basic causes, not the symptoms, but may also provide techniques for dealing with the symptoms.
 Be aware that anxiety medications do not deal with the problem causing the anxiety or alleviate it, but they only cover up the problems.
 They may provide relief from the symptoms, but they do not “solve” the problems generating the anxiety.
 They just cover them up for a period of time, allowing the patient to function more or less normally and feel like the problem is gone when, in fact, the problem is still there and will return as soon as the medication wears off.

-While there are a variety of therapeutic techniques that may be used for the treatment of anxiety problems, one of the most commonly-used and effective is Cognitive Behavioral Therapy, abbreviated as CBT.
-Another is what is called “Exposure Therapy.”
-Each of these forms of therapy may be used by itself or in conjunction with another form of therapy.
-The overall goal of such therapy is to calm the patient’s mind, alleviate their unrealistic but persistent or obsessive worries, reduce the levels of anxiety experienced, and to overcome fears contributing to anxiety.
+While there are a variety of therapeutic techniques that may be used for the treatment of anxiety problems, one of the most commonly-used and effective is Cognitive Behavioral Treatment, abbreviated as CBT.
+Another is what is called “Exposure treatment.”
+Each of these forms of treatment may be used by itself or in conjunction with another form of treatment.
+The overall goal of such treatment is to calm the patient’s mind, alleviate their unrealistic but persistent or obsessive worries, reduce the levels of anxiety experienced, and to overcome fears contributing to anxiety.

 Because of its effectiveness, CBT is a therapeutic approach that is commonly used for the treatment of anxiety problems.
 Further, research has demonstrated its beneficial application, usefulness, and effectiveness.
 It is effectively used in the treatment of generalized anxiety disorder, phobias, panic attacks, and social anxiety disorder.
 It is effective with other anxiety disorders and problems, as well.